alda-lang/alda/doc/attributes.md

 * **Value:** a number between 0 and 100

-* **Initial Value:** 78.7 (this number comes from 100/127, which is the default track volume for MIDI, at least on the JVM)
+* **Initial Value:** 78.7 (this number comes from 100/127, which is the default track volume for MIDI, at least in the Java VM)

 ### `volume`